merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 (<http://archive.ics.uci.edu/ml/>
 machine-learning-databases/secom/secom.names).

-# Data Preprocessing
+# Data Cleaning

 In order to make a simple reproduction of the following analysis, instead of working with data that comes from a local .csv file we directly download the data from the url and load it into the
 environment:

+    download.file("http://archive.ics.uci.edu/ml/machine-learning-databases/secom/secom.data", destfile = "secom.data") # explanatory variables

+    download.file("http://archive.ics.uci.edu/ml/machine-learning-databases/secom/secom_labels.data", destfile  = "secom_labels.data") # output

+    secom = read.table("secom.data")
+    secom_lab = read.table("secom_labels.data")[,1]
+    secom = cbind(secom,secom_lab) # concatenation of variables

 There are originally 1567 observations and 591 variables, but the dataset contains many missing values.
 Therefore, we process and clean the data before using it in our illustration.
-First, we remove the variables with constant value.
-We also remove the variables having 5 or more missing values:
+We remove the variables having 5 or more missing values:

     col.na = sapply(secom, function(x) sum(is.na(x))) # counting the number of NA's in each variable
     sum(col.na>=5) # detecting which columns contain more than 5 missing values

     ## [1] 314

-    secom = secom[, which(col.na<5)] # filtering data based on the previous condition
+    secom = secom[, which(col.na<5)] # filtering of data based on the previous condition

+There are 278 remaining variables.
+Now, this data set has some missing observations, as variables with less than 5 missing observations are retained.
+Observations with missing values are ommited and finally, we remove the variables with constant value.

+    row.na = rowSums(is.na(secom)) # detecting observations with missing values
+    secom = secom[which(row.na==0), ] # filtering data based on previous condition
+    secom.fdf = secom[ ,apply(secom, 2, var) != 0] # final data frame to be analyzed (variables with constant value are removed)

+After data cleaning, there are 1549 observations and 248 variables.
+It is known from the data source that out of the 1544 observations available after cleaning, in 1447 cases the item passes the quality test whereas it fails in remaining 102 cases.
+Therefore, we consider the 1447 observations as our reference sample.